sirPhoebus/muscle/pygame_worm/README.md

-Pygame Worm — Neuron + Muscle Fibers
+﻿Pygame Worm — Neuron + Muscle Fibers

 Overview
-- Reproduces the essentials from the `muscle-fiber` PoC: neurons triggering twitches that drive muscle fibers with a rise/hold/decay envelope mapped to contraction.
-- Simulates a segmented worm in Pygame with left/right longitudinal muscle bands per segment.
+- Segmented worm simulation with neuron-triggered muscle twitches and undulatory gait.
-- Adds two sensory neurons/rays on the head that detect obstacles (maze walls) and steer the worm left/right to avoid collisions.

-What you get
-- `Neuron` produces stochastic twitch amplitudes via `sigmoid(k * N(0,1))`.
-- `Twitch` envelope: rise → hold → decay.
-- `MuscleFiber` maps twitch activation to a contraction value.
-- `Worm` with segments and two fiber bands (left/right) per segment; undulatory gait with steering bias from sensors.
-- `Maze` with simple rectangular obstacles.

-Requirements
-- Python 3.9+
-- Pygame 2.x
-- NumPy
+- Sensors and an optional brain guide movement to avoid obstacles and collect food.
+- Supports large populations with CPU optimizations and an optional GPU renderer (ModernGL).

 Install
 ```bash